 We all know Charleston has amazing food, so it is no surprise the lowcountry food truck game is strong as well.
 I am always on the lookout for delicious gluten free food in Charleston, SC.
 One of our favorite things to do as a family is to go to the different food truck rodeos and events around town.
 Finding gluten free offerings is sometimes a challenge but I have done all the work for you.
-These five Charleston food trucks offer great gluten free options.
+Here are Five Charleston food trucks that offer gluten free options.

 I chose the Latin bowl with pork.
 It had Cuban Black Beans, Puerto Rican Yellow Rice, and an Argentinian Chimichurri Sauce.
 It was fantastic!